So far as we know, there has only been one day in the last two thousand years when literally not one person in the world believed Jesus was alive.

 So Jesus Christ defeats our great enemy death not by proclaiming His invincibility over it but by submitting Himself to it.
 If you can find this Jesus in a grave, if you can find Him in death, if you can find Him in hell, where can you not find Him?
 Where will He not turn up?

 Excerpted with permission from Who Is This Man? by John Ortberg, copyright Zondervan.

 * * *

 Are you in a season where God seems to be silent?
 Does it feel like you’re suffering and He slammed the door in your face?
 That He doesn’t hear you?
 That it’s Saturday and maybe He’ll never respond?
 Have you wondered where on earth Jesus is and when in the world will Sunday come… or if it will come?
-Join the conversation on our blog!
+Join the conversation!
 We would love to hear from you about Silent Saturday. ~ Devotionals Daily